How to Identify Your Organization’s Critical Roles

 Availability of External Candidates

 Although promoting from within is generally more effective than hiring externally, some cases will inevitably require you to look beyond your organization.
-For this reason, it is important to know how difficult it will be to fill a critical role with an external succession candidate.
+For this reason, it is important to know how difficult it is to fill a critical role with an external succession candidate.
 If a role requires skills that are scarce in the job market or has specific requirements that are challenging to fulfill externally, it should be considered critical.
 On the Critical Role Identification Template, higher scores indicate greater difficulty in finding external hires and indicate a stronger need for succession planning and internal talent pool development.

 Customizing the Critical Position Identification Questionnaire

-In addition to the criteria already listed on the template, you may want to add other criteria to address your company’s specific needs or situation.
+In addition to the criteria already listed on the template, you may want to add other criteria to address your organization’s specific needs or situation.
 Consider whether there is a role with a high risk of turnover, such as a very stressful position, one that is in high demand externally, or one that is not competitively compensated.
 Deciding which positions are critical ensures that succession efforts are focused on positions that have the most significant impact on business continuity.

 How to Use the Critical Role Identification Matrix for Succession Planning